- Academic Affairs

 - Exceptional contribution to the institution and/or unit to which the person belongs

 - Outstanding service to students in an academic or residential environment

-- Extraordinary public service to the university or greater community
+- Extraordinary public service to the University or the greater community

 - Any employee may nominate another employee with the knowledge and consent of the nominee.
 Employees may also nominate themselves.

 - Nominees must be staff members of the University of Maryland, Baltimore (UMB).